MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

 For more information, see [az identity create](/cli/azure/identity#az-identity-create) and [az role assignment create](/cli/azure/role/assignment#az-role-assignment-create).

-#### Create a Microsoft Entra ID application
+#### Create a Microsoft Entra application

-To create a Microsoft Entra ID application using CLI, and assign the `Monitoring Metrics Publisher` role, run the following command:
+To create a Microsoft Entra application by using the Azure CLI, and assign the Monitoring Metrics Publisher role, run the following command:

 ```azurecli
 az ad sp create-for-rbac --name <application name> \